|

 Included meals : breakfast (B), box lunch (BL) and dinner (D)

-From our camp we climb up to Paso del Viento (Wind Pass) at 1550 mts and
+From our camp we climb up to Paso del Viento (Wind Pass) at 1550 mts above sea level and

 give a final and spectacular look to the Ice Field, the Mariano Moreno